Community Detection with a Subsampled Semidefinite Program: Introduction

-\item (II) For $\sqrt{\alpha}-\sqrt{\beta} >\sqrt{2}$, with high probability: The semidefinite program (\ref{SDP_relaxation}) has a unique solution given by $X^\natural = x^{\natural} (x^\natural) ^T$ where $x^\natural$ corresponds to the memberships of the true communities, thus achieving exact recovery. \end{itemize} \end{theorem} Although polynomial time, semidefinite programs tend to be computationally costly.
+Although polynomial time, semidefinite programs tend to be computationally costly.
 A powerful tool to overcome computational complexity is that of sketching (we refer the reader to \cite{woodruff2014sketching} for an instance of this idea in least squares, and \cite{tropp2017sketchy,bluhm2019dimensionality} for semidefinite optimization).
 In the particular framework addressed in this paper, Mixon and Xie~\cite{mixon2020sketching} have recently proposed a sketching approach wherein a potentially significantly smaller semidefinite program is solved, its size depends on the community structure strength.
 Our main contribution is to resolve in the positive a conjecture in~\cite{mixon2020sketching} regarding the dependency of the size of the resulting semidefinite program and the community structure strength.
-We now describe the sketching approach in~\cite{mixon2020sketching}, which consists of a three step process, and a tunning parameter $0< \gamma <1 $. \begin{itemize} \item (Step 1) Given a graph with vertex set $V$.
-Subsample a smaller vertex set $\sketchV$ by sampling each node in $V$ independently at random with probability $\gamma$. \item (Step 2) Solve the community detection problem in the subgraph induced by $\sketchV$. \item (Step 3) For each node $v$ not in $\sketchV$ use a majority vote procedure among the neighbours of $v$ in $\sketchV$ to infer its community membership. \end{itemize}

-The main goal of this paper is to determine the minimum value of $\gamma$ such that the approach above exactly recovers both communities with high probability.
-The computational savings come from the reduced size of the semidefinite program and so the paramter $\gamma$ governs the computational cost of the algorithm (we refer the reader to~\cite{alizadeh1995interior} for the dependency of the computational cost of semidefinite programing on the number of variables).
+We now describe the sketching approach in~\cite{mixon2020sketching}, which consists of a three step process, and a tuning parameter $0< \gamma <1 $. \begin{itemize} \item (Step 1) Given a graph with vertex set $V$.
+Subsample a smaller vertex set $\sketchV$ by sampling each node in $V$ independently at random with probability $\gamma$. \item (Step 2) Solve the community detection problem in the subgraph induced by $\sketchV$. \item (Step 3) For each node $v$ not in $\sketchV$ use a majority vote procedure among the neighbours of $v$ in $\sketchV$ to infer its community membership. \end{itemize} The main goal of this paper is to determine the minimum value of $\gamma$ such that the approach above exactly recovers both communities with high probability.
+The computational savings come from the reduced size of the semidefinite program and so the parameter $\gamma$ governs the computational cost of the algorithm (we refer the reader to~\cite{alizadeh1995interior} for the dependency of the computational cost of semidefinite programming on the number of variables).
 Mixon and Xie~\cite{mixon2020sketching} conjectured that, as long as

 the sketching approach works with high probability.
 Our main result provides a positive answer for this conjecture.
 In particular, for $\gamma =1$, we recover the threshold in Theorem \ref{abbe_bandeira_hall} (see part II).